History of Bahrain: Treaties with Britain

-In 1860, the Government of Al Khalifa used the same tactic when the British tried to overpower Bahrain.
+The Government of Al Khalifa once again sought the protection of a larger power when the British tried to overpower Bahrain.
 Sheikh Mohammad bin Khalifa Al Khalifa wrote letters to both the Persian Prince-Governor of Fars and to the Ottoman Wali of Baghdad, to place Bahrain in the protection of each respective state.
 Both sides sent wakils (a person who is an authorised representative), who offered the Sheikh their conditions, of which the Ottoman terms were more beneficial and was accepted in March 1860.
 In another letter to the Iranian Foreign Minister, Sheikh Mohammad demanded that the Government of Iran provide direct guidance and protection from British pressure.